eersd/react-redux-cart/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is mainly to learn about Redux in React.

 ## Redux
-In the project directory, you can run:
+Generally, the image below describes how redux works.
 ![Redux Flow](https://miro.medium.com/max/1600/0*ivEtU668kM5UEPG-.)

 ### `yarn start`